jhanley634/testing-tools/problem/text/automated_tests/testing.md

 Here we could `.assertEqual(['NC', 'ND'], states_...())`
 but with an argument of `'N'`, simply checking we get `8` results starts to look more convenient.
-It is a cheap way of saying, "yep, I eye-balled the results and they looked good, now I am baking it in so I will notice any changes."
+It is a cheap way of saying, "yep, I eyeballed the results and they looked good, now I am baking it in so I will notice any changes."

 Sometimes we anticipate growth, so an inequality is more suitable: